Now Reading

 Heart Chakra

 One of the most effective ways to balance your chakras is through meditation.
-You can use guided meditations specifically designed to balance the heart chakra, or you can simply sit quietly and focus your attention on it, imagining it spinning and radiating its associated color, green.
+For example, guided meditations designed to balance the heart chakra or sitting quietly and focusing on it.

 Yoga for the heart chakra